 The UE invokes the procedures in this clause if the NR or E-UTRA network requests UE capabilities for nr, eutra-nr or eutra.
 This procedure is invoked once per requested rat-Type (see clause 5.6.1.3 for capability enquiry by the NR network; see TS 36.331 [10], clause 5.6.3.3 for capability enquiry by the E-UTRA network).
 The UE shall ensure that the feature set IDs and feature set combination IDs are consistent across feature sets, feature set combinations and band combinations in all three UE capability containers that the network queries with the same FreqBandList and with the same eutra-nr-only flag (where applicable).

-NOTE: For EN-DC, the gNB needs the capabilities for RAT types nr and eutra-nr and it uses the featureSets in the UE-NR-Capabilities together with the featureSetCombinations in the UE-MRDC-Capabilities to determine the NR UE capabilities for the supported MRDC band combinations.
+NOTE: In EN-DC, the gNB needs the capabilities for RAT types nr and eutra-nr and it uses the featureSets in the UE-NR-Capabilities together with the featureSetCombinations in the UE-MRDC-Capabilities to determine the NR UE capabilities for the supported MRDC band combinations.
 Similarly, the eNB needs the capabilities for RAT types eutra and eutra-nr and it uses the featureSetsEUTRA-r15 in the UE-EUTRA-Capabilities together with the featureSetCombinations in the UE-MRDC-Capabilities to determine the E-UTRA UE capabilities for the supported MRDC band combinations.
 Hence, the IDs used in the featureSets must match the IDs referred to in featureSetCombinations across all three containers.
 The requirement on consistency implies that there are no undefined feature sets and feature set combinations.

 NOTE: If the UE cannot include all feature sets and feature set combinations due to message size or list size constraints, it is up to UE implementation which feature sets and feature set combinations it prioritizes.